 10. Create a watertight policy to govern third-party access

 44% of organizations reported a data breach in 2020, and 74% attributed it to a third party.
-60% of organizations work with over 1,000 third parties, so that statistic is not surprising.
+60% of organizations work with over 1,000 third parties so that statistic is unsurprising.
 The partners you work with are as important to network security as employees.

 Third parties could include freelancers and contractors brought in for a few weeks, cloud storage providers, or SaaS partners.
-All must be security assessed before they or their products interact with network infrastructure.
+Security must be assessed before they or their products interact with network infrastructure.

-The best way to approach this is via a Third Party Risk Management Plan (TPRM).
+A Third Party Risk Management Plan (TPRM) is the best way to approach this.
 This plan should feature a list of all third-party vendors assessed according to risk.
 This risk rating should take into account the probability of a data breach and the likely consequences of that breach.

 By collecting information about cybersecurity performance, reputation, and quality of service, you can create vendor profiles that inform commissioning decisions.
 Automate vendor management to save time, but take care when compiling the original risk register.